 It was love at first sight for us in Dubai.
-From the moment you leave the airport, Dubai is one big wow.
+From the moment we left the airport, Dubai was one big wow.
 We posted about our fantastically fun camel-riding, belly-dancing, dune-jumping adventure in the desert.
 We’ve told you about the cultural heritage tour that took us beyond the glitz into the living heart of Old Dubai.
 I may have mentioned, more than once, what an incredible experience seeing the dancing fountains at the Burj Kalifa was.
-Now some tips, guides, things to do, places to stay and more on our Dubai travel round up and blog page.
+Now some tips, guides, things to do, places to stay and more on our Dubai travel round-up and blog page.

 We will most certainly be back to sample more, including the beaches and water parks and to experience more of the great quality accommodation, food and service that make Dubai such a stand-out destination.
 We’ll also take more tours, there are loads to take out of Dubai into surrounding areas.